giacman/TSB_personal_finance/README.md

-# TSB_personal_finance
+# Personal Finance Tool
-R script to visualise and monitor personal finances
+R script to visualise and monitor personal finances (manually) downloading statemens from TSB accounts.

+It requires to manually enter path of the folder where statements are downloaded.